pursik/Multithreading_IO/README.md

-# Multithreading_IO
+# MultyThreadingIO
-A console application using two threads for reading from and writing to a file.
+A console application using two threads for reading from one and writing to an other file.

 1. Install Conan 2.0.7: Make sure Conan 2.0.7 is installed.
 If not, you can install it using pip:
 ```